 In January, I indicated that platinum and palladium looked extremely compelling.
 There were supply and demand drivers I felt would drive the metals higher.

-Just this week, the U.S. Mint is “ending a four-year exit from the market” by selling one-ounce American Eagle platinum bullion coins, writes Frank Tang from Reuters.
-According to a wholesaler this week, initial demand is strong, as 1,000 coins have already been scooped up.
+Just last week, the U.S. Mint is “ending a four-year exit from the market” by selling one-ounce American Eagle platinum bullion coins, writes Frank Tang from Reuters.
+According to a wholesaler last week, initial demand is strong, as 1,000 coins have already been scooped up.

 Like I discussed with Resource Investing News at the Vancouver Resource Investment Conference, industrial demand has been gaining strength.
 Take rising automobile sales in the U.S. that I talked about a few months ago.
 With interest rates on car loans so low, Americans have been replacing their clunkers with more fuel efficient cars, which is positive for platinum and palladium.